brillout/wildcard-api/docs/intro.template.md

 That's arguably more powerful than GraphQL.

-(The distinctive difference between a third party and your frontend development is that *you* can modify the custom API;
+(The distinctive difference between a third party and your frontend development is that you can modify your custom API;
 from the perspective of a third party, your custom API is set in stone, but, from your perspective, your custom API can be modified at will while developing your frontend.)

-GraphQL is a wonderful addition to our dev toolbox.
+GraphQL is a wonderful addition to our developer toolbox.
-But unfortunately,
+Unfortunately,
 GraphQL's hype made us forget how great custom APIs are.
 Let's remember.